deck

 at the beginning of the markdown is ignored.

-Apply desk written in markdown to Google Slides presentation
+Apply deck written in markdown to Google Slides presentation

 Support markdown rules